thoughtbot/apprenticeship/onboarding-packet.md

 Your mentor will help you get your laptop set up.
 We recommend the laptop script available at https://github.com/thoughtbot/laptop.

-On day 1, fork the Trail Map (github.com/thoughtbot/trail-map) and edit it with your mentor to find trails that match your goals.
+On your first day, fork the Trail Map (github.com/thoughtbot/trail-map) and edit it with your mentor to find trails that match your goals.
 It can be any trails, but stick with them.
 Also, submitting pull requests back to the main repo will strengthen the trail map for everyone.